 The main purpose of having a Summer Responsibility Chart is to make sure that we have a productive summer.
 I don’t want the entire summer to slip by and have us wonder where the time went.
 I also don’t want us to just let the house go so that we are spending an entire day cleaning because we can’t stand the mess anymore.
 By sticking to a routine even when it is summer, I have found that everyone does better.
 We know more of what to expect each day and the “I’m bored” whining is kept to a minimum.

 The charts are broken up into different sections as follows:

 Some of the things we include in the “Everyday I will” section are:

 – Complete morning time chart

 – Do a chore

 – Practice Piano

-I sat down with each kid individually to set their summer goals.
-They came up with goals ranging from learning to tie shoes or swim, to going to a fun place or playing with a sibling.
-We not only talked about the big goals, but broke the goal up into small pieces so they could achieve that goal.
+On the first Monday night of the summer we sit down with each kid individually and help them set their summer goals.
+The kids come up with goals ranging from learning to tie shoes to learning to swim.
+We have had goals to go to a fun place or work on including a sibling.
+In the process, we not only talk about the big goals, but break the goal up into small pieces so they can achieve that goal.

 How the Charts Work